LYH-YF/MWPToolkit/README.md

 [Doc](https://mwptoolkit.readthedocs.io/en/latest/)|[Model](#model)|[Dataset](#dataset)|[Paper](https://arxiv.org/pdf/2109.00799.pdf)

-MWPToolkit is a PyTorch-based toolkit for Math Word Problem (MWP) solving.
+MWPToolkit is a PyTorch-based toolkit for Math Word Problem (MWP) solving and has been accepted for publication in the AAAI 2022 demo track.
 It is a comprehensive framework for research purpose that integrates popular MWP benchmark datasets and typical deep learning-based MWP algorithms.

 Our framework has the following architecture.
 You could utilize our toolkit to evaluate the build-in datasets, apply it to process your raw data copies or develop your own models.